amnotafraid/ngspotify/README.md

 # ngSpotify

-This is pretty simple.
-In the service, get albums.
-In the artist page, display and style them.
+This branch will create an album detail.
+These are the steps:
+* create a new route to an album component
+* create an album component (trick: copy everything from artist component)
+* add a service function to get album details
+* It also added some text to the about component

+*TODO*: Pass data to album component so that you can click on the artists to go back to the artist page.

-The file structure looks like this (same as last time):
+The file structure looks like this:

 ```
 .
 |-- app.component.html